Thai food is renowned across the world for its spicy, tangy, sweet and tasty flavours. It’s a big favourite back home in the UK and rightly so.

-Our friend shared this dessert with us once and it nearly blew our heads of with sweetness!
+Our friend shared this dessert with us once and it nearly blew our heads off with sweetness!
 Even Raj with his sweet tooth couldn’t handle it.
 It’s basically a cold sugary soup filled with sweet bits of jelly and beans.
 You can water it down with ice to cut through the sweetness.
 But this is definitely one for the sweet-toothed among you.

 10. Khanom Krok

 Another Thai sweet thing.
-I believe this more often served for breakfast.
+I believe this is more often served for breakfast.
 At least that’s what my Thai friend’s told me.
 It’s basically sweet coconut lightly fried into this small cup shape.
-They are bite-sized, slightly chewy.
+They are bite-sized, and slightly chewy.